 Every year, gray whales make a journey from Alaska to Mexico to give birth to their babies.
 The warm water helps make calves stronger and makes their first few months easier.

 Data supplied by Birch Aquarium in San Diego states that gray whales usually like to travel alone or with three to four whales.
 Their average speed is approximately six miles per hour.
 Their weight ranges from 30-40 pounds, and their body length is 50 feet.

-Humpback whales belong to the category of baleen whale and are part of the rorquals.
+Humpback whales belong to the category of baleen whales and are part of the rorquals.
 They can recognize their long throat grooves can recognize them during feeding.
 They can be found in every ocean all over the world.
 In Latin, a Humpback whale is known as Megaptera Novaeangliae, the giant wing of New England.

-The calves of humpback whales communicate with their mothers by using a sequence of cries, howls, and moan.
+The calves of humpback whales communicate with their mothers using a sequence of cries, howls, and moans.
 They migrate to other coasts, which have a mild winter climate after summer after summer.
 In San Diego, you can observe mothers and calves swimming together quite often.

 Killer whales are dolphins.
 They are one of the easiest ‘whales’ to spot due to their black and white markings.
 Killer whales are also known as orcas.
 Their favorite food includes salmon and herring.

 Killer whales are quite intelligent, and this can be seen in their way of hunting.
-They are adept at stalking their prey and are an apex predator.
-They are socially active, hunting in packs, and this has led them to be called the ‘wolves of the sea.’
+They are adept at stalking their prey and are apex predators.
+They are socially active, hunting in packs, which has led them to be called the ‘wolves of the sea.’
 This makes them a dangerous predator.

 The blue whale is one of the most well-known whales.
 They are the largest mammal on Earth and the enormous creature ever living on Earth.
-They are not very aggressive but extremely strong.
+They are not very aggressive but strong.
 Blue whales feed on krill and can consume four tonnes of krill every day.

 The longest blue whale recorded was 108 feet long.
 Female whales weigh more than males, ranging from 90-150 tonnes.
 Their dorsal fins are small and triangular, measuring only one foot.